mtint/autonity-docs/source/deploy/kubernetes/minikube.rst

     minikube start

 Depending on your local environment this may start some downloads to complete the minikube installation.
-This step can take a while so this may be a good time to fetch coffee.
+It may take a few moments.
 Once minikube has finished booting it will print a line stating the local IP address of the cluster.

-If you see the following the cluster has started and is ready to go.
+If you see the following, the cluster has started and is ready to go.

 .. code:: bash